A world economic recovery, as witnessed from equity market

 ), among others.

-the ill effects of slower economic developments and a tight credit
+curbing the ill effects of slower economic developments and a

-social welfare, construction of low-cost housing, completion of
+government spending on social welfare, construction of low-cost

 Also, the U.S. Congress had a stimulus package designed in 2009